risawitama/verbose-potato/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## Why do birds fly south for the winter?
+Because it's too far to walk.